 It’s not enough that students should tolerate or appreciate diversity; instead, we want students also to practice affirmation, solidarity, and critique.
 This model of diversity education is foundational to our administrative and pedagogical practices.
 However, we also recognize that this model must always be implemented with attention to local contexts--and that the contexts in which you administer your programs are perhaps very different from ours.

 With respect to the larger institutional context, we recognize our personal and programmatic responsibilities as diversity practitioners and advocates.
 However, we are also reminded of Ahmed’s argument that diversity is a performative action in higher education institutions.
 We resist the notion that by establishing an office of diversity, a diversity general education requirement, or claiming the institution as a diverse space that the University (and, by extension, our writing program) has met its obligation to diversity, as no institutional change occurs or is even intended in these actions.
-To achieve the kind of transformational ends Ahmed envisions, we must make visible (in our training of teachers, our curricula, and our program assessments) the very challenges, inequalities, and injustices diversity seeks to unveil and address.
+To achieve the kind of transformational ends Ahmed envisions, we must make visible (in our training of teachers, our curricula, and our program assessments) the very challenges, inequalities, and injustices diversity work seeks to unveil and address.
 As Kaitlin mentioned earlier, “Once the boundaries are visible, they can be transformed.
 But to transform institutions, we must be diversity practitioners.”

 [Slide 12] Although, in our case, the SYWP is a primary point of delivery for the social diversity requirement, it is not the only point of delivery.
 The requirement resides in nearly two dozen other second-level writing courses (and another two dozen or so other non-writing courses) across the curriculum.
 So, focusing only on affecting change in our one program does little (if anything) to address the larger, institutional assumptions about and pedagogical engagements with social diversity.
 Given that, we must extend our vision to the larger context, seeking our own opportunities as writing program administrators for affirmation, solidarity, and critique.
 These opportunities, always, are local, but the following strike us as meaningful actions WPAs at all institutions might consider:

 Be aware of what the institution is doing with respect to diversity and recognize local points of tension and moments of resistance as locations from which to begin activism

+Conduct an initial diversity inventory of university stakeholders (including students, faculty, staff, administrators, and institutional structures) to determine previous experiences, current practices, and short and long-term goals related to diversity

-Work with other programsstudent organizations to build coalitions to advocate for and affect institutional transformation
+Work with other programs, departments, student organizations, and other groups to build coalitions to advocate for and affect institutional transformation

-Be an active ally
+Be an active ally for diversity across the institution and profession

+Through our experience developing, assessing, and responding to an institutional social diversity general education requirement, we are committed to transforming our institution as writing program administrators and diversity practitioners.
+We hope that during the Q&A we can continue brainstorming ways that WPAs can act as effective diversity practitioners to transform our own writing programs and higher education contexts.